 One of the best investments I’ve made in my online business was learning how to start a membership site.
-I’m amazed at how many people are against the idea of having one.
+Now, there are many different ways you can get paid blogging, but I’m amazed at how many people are against the idea of having a membership site.
 They are often afraid it will run their life, they won’t have time for anything else, and they can’t live up to everyone’s expectations.

 But I have found the opposite to be true.